 Answers to Dreadlock Questions

 Here's the answers to many questions you may have about starting and maintaining a healthy head of locks.
-Click the question to get to the answer and find lots more photos on
+Find more photos on the journey page.

 Dennis